Kentaro309/Kentaro309/VertexEnigma-Unity/README.md

 ## Notes

 This repository is not a full Unity project export.
-It is a curated version that emphasizes my programming contributions, with a focus on clear structure, maintainable code, and documentation suitable for recruiters and collaborators.
+It is a curated version that emphasizes my programming contributions.